 Something that enters or is added into the formulation of a compound or mixture.
 A component part; a constituent.
 (From the Latin to enter)

-Incidental Ingredient:1Components present at insignificant levels which have no technical or functional effect in the cosmetic, including:
+Incidental Ingredient:1Definition from regulations at 21 CFR 700.3(l)Components present at insignificant levels which have no technical or functional effect in the cosmetic, including:

 - Substances with no technical or functional effect that were added because they were in an ingredient used in the product;